marcaddeo/infrastructure/README.md

 to the live cd, and perform the following manual steps to prepare the
 environment:

-1. Run through the setup utility, and close out of the Getting Started help page.
-2. Go to Settings (Drop down in top right corner > Settings) > Power and disable Automatic Suspend so that the server doesn't suspend/shut down during provisioning.
-3. Go to the Networking Settings and configure the server with a static IP so that Ansible can reboot and continue running commands.
-Make sure to set the DNS server.
-Cycle the wired connection in the GUI to switch from DHCP to static.
-4. (Optional) If booting from ISCSI, also configure the network adapter with the desired static IP address and netmask.
+1. Configure network interfaces via `/etc/network/interfaces`.
+You'll need to configure the main interface with the desired static IP that will be used during and after bootstrapping.
+2. (Optional) Configure the network interface used to boot from ISCSI, setting a static IP address that will be used during and after bootstrapping.
-5. Open a terminal and run the following command:
+3. Open a terminal and run the following command:

 ```console
 curl --proto "=https" --tlsv1.2 -sSf https://raw.githubusercontent.com/marcaddeo/infrastructure/refs/heads/master/prepare-install-environment.sh | sh